pdelfino/emacs-flashcards/projects/quotes.md

 Autor de Neuromancer: futuro homogeneamente distruído

+Autor desconhecido: O homem sábio uma vez não disse nada.

 Shakspeare “Cowards die many times before their deaths, The valiant never taste of death but once.

+"Não se pode ensinar.
+Só se pode aprender" Cada vez eu acredito mais.

+"Warren Buffett said, "It's only when the tide goes out that you learn who's been swimming naked."
+Warren Buffett

+"Impure motives are a big danger for the ambitious.
+If anything is going to lead you astray, it will be the desire to impress people."
+PG